Masked Autoencoders in 3D Point Cloud Representation Learning: Abstract

 \section{Abstract}

 Transformer-based Self-supervised Representation Learning methods learn generic features from unlabeled datasets for providing useful network initialization parameters for downstream tasks.
-Recently, self-supervised learning based upon masking local surface patches for 3D point cloud data has been under-explored.
+Recently, methods based upon masking Autoencoders have been explored in the fields.
+The input can be intuitively masked due to regular content, like sequence words and 2D pixels.
+However, the extension to 3D point cloud is challenging due to irregularity.
 In this paper, we propose masked Autoencoders in 3D point cloud representation learning (abbreviated as MAE3D), a novel autoencoding paradigm for self-supervised learning.
 We first split the input point cloud into patches and mask a portion of them, then use our Patch Embedding Module to extract the features of unmasked patches.
-Secondly, we employ patch-wise MAE3D Transformers to learn both local features of point cloud patches and high-level contextual relationships between patches and complete the latent representations of masked patches.
+Secondly, we employ patch-wise MAE3D Transformers to learn both local features of point cloud patches and high-level contextual relationships between patches, then complete the latent representations of masked patches.
 We use our Point Cloud Reconstruction Module with multi-task loss to complete the incomplete point cloud as a result.
 We conduct self-supervised pre-training on ShapeNet55 with the point cloud completion pre-text task and fine-tune the pre-trained model on ModelNet40 and ScanObjectNN (PB\_T50\_RS, the hardest variant).
-Comprehensive experiments demonstrate that the local features extracted by our MAE3D from point cloud patches are beneficial for downstream classification tasks, soundly outperforming state-of-the-art methods ($93.4\%$ and $86.2\%$ classification accuracy, respectively). \textit{Our source codes will be made publicly available.}
+Comprehensive experiments demonstrate that the local features extracted by our MAE3D from point cloud patches are beneficial for downstream classification tasks, soundly outperforming state-of-the-art methods ($93.4\%$ and $86.2\%$ classification accuracy, respectively). \textit{Our source codes are available at: \href{https://github.com/Jinec98/MAE3D}{https://github.com/Jinec98/MAE3D}.}